DimaDBRK/NilosETH/README.md

 The jest-html-reporters plugin generates a test report, and Jest's coverage reporting generates a separate coverage report in HTML format.
 File jest.config.js includes settings.

-After running tests, you can find the test report at `/reports/test-report.html` and the coverage report at `/coverage/index.html`.
+After running tests, you can find the test report at <a href="/backend/reports/test-report.html`" target="_blank">test-report.html</a> in "reports" folder  and the coverage report at "coverage" folder.

-account.service.ts coverage:
+account.service.ts:
 ![Accounttest](/docs/screens/accounttest.jpg)

-payment.service.ts coverage:

 Test case list:
 * Service Initialization Test